-^{} Tod says four provinces (Godwar, Oojein, Debalpoor, and Budnawar) yielding £200,000 of annual revenue were given for the hand of Jod Bae. † Mother to Selim, Akber's successor.
+^{} Tod says four provinces (Godwar, Oojein, Debalpoor, and Budnawar) yielding £200,000 of annual revenue were given for the hand of Jod Bae. + Mother to Selim, Akber's successor.

 Akber's conduct on this occasion has also left an indelible stain on his character as a patron of the arts, for the stately temples and palaces of Chittore were defaced and despoiled with the most ruthless barbarity.
 He showed, however, his sense of the bravery of his fallen foes by erecting at one of the chief gates of Delhi two great elephants of stone, (described by Bernier in 1663), each with their rider, one representing Jei Mal, the other Putta.
 The latter, the youthful head of the Jugawut clan, perished in the defence of the city, following the example of his widowed mother, who, arming her son's young bride with a lance, with her descended the rock and both fell fighting side by side.
-The zinars, (Brahmanical cords taken from the necks of the Rajpoots), are said to have amounted to seventy-four man's and a-half; and still, in memory of this terrible destruction, the bankers of Rajast'han mark this | cealed them in the tin mines of Jawura, where they ber of 8,000, ran to the ramparts, and were there slain by the Moslems who had mounted unopposed.
-"Akber entered Chittore, when," says Tod, "30,000 of its inhabitants became victims to the ambitious thirst of conquest of this guardian of mankind."

-Notwithstanding the loss of his capital and many of his bravest warriors, the Rana remained independent in his fastnesses in the Aravulli; raised a small palace, around which edifices soon clustered, and formed the nucleus of the city of Oudipoor, which eventually became the capital of Mewar.
+The zinars, (Brahmanical cords taken from the necks of the Rajpoots), are said to have amounted to seventy-four man's and a-half; and still, in memory of this terrible destruction, the bankers of Rajast'han mark this nounce intermarriage with every house by which such disgrace had been sustained.
+Against Mewar, Akber therefore turned his arms, so soon as the disaffection of the Usbek nobles and other rebellions nearer Delhi had been put down.
+The Rana, Oodi Sing, unlike his brave father, Sanga, was a man of feeble character, quite unfit to head and many of his bravest warriors, the Rana remained independent in his fastnesses in the Aravulli; raised a small palace, around which edifices soon clustered, and formed the nucleus of the city of Oudipoor, which eventually became the capital of Mewar.
 He died shortly afterwards, A.D.
 1572.
 His successor, Pertap, was in all respects his opposite.
 Brave, persevering, and devoted to the cause of Rajpoot independence, the recovery of Chittore was his watchword.
 Till this should be accomplished, he interdicted to himself and his successors every article of luxury-exchanged golden dishes for vessels made of leaves, and soft couches for straw pallets; and, in sign of mourning, commanded all his followers to leave their beards unshaven.† Such an adversary was not likely to be undervalued by the politic Akber, who succeeded in arraying against the patriot his kindred in faith as well as in blood, including even his own brother, Sagurji, who received, as the price of his treachery, the ancient capital of his race.
 The odds against Pertap were fearful: driven from his strongholds of Komulmeer and Gogunda, he nevertheless withstood, for more than a quarter of a century, the combined efforts of the empire, often flying from rock to rock, feeding his wife and family from the fruits of his native hills, and rearing, amid the haunts of savage beasts, his young son, Umra, the heir to his prowess and his struggles.‡ In 1576, a desperate battle occurred at the pass or tilác, or accursed number on their seals, thereby invoking "the sin of the slaughter of Chittore" on any one who should dare to violate this mysterious but revered safeguard.
 (Annals of Rajast'han, vol. i. p.
+327.

-327. The descendants of Pertap, though unfaithful to the spirit of this vow, still adhere to the letter, by placing leaves under their gold or silver plate, and straw beneath their couches, while their beards remain unshorn.
+† The descendants of Pertap, though unfaithful to the spirit of this vow, still adhere to the letter, by placing leaves under their gold or silver plate, and straw beneath their couches, while their beards remain unshorn.
 (Idem, p.
 333).